-(3) A supplier may, for each reporting year, use an alternative data source for reference evapotranspiration, effective precipitation, or its residential landscape area described in subdivision (b)(2), if it demonstrates to the Department and Board that the data is equivalent, or superior, in quality and accuracy to the data provided by the Department.
+(4) A supplier may, for each reporting year, use an alternative data source for reference evapotranspiration, effective precipitation, or its Irrigable Irrigated area, if it demonstrates to the Department, in coordination with the Board, that the data are equivalent, or superior, in quality and accuracy to the data provided by the Department.
 Alternative data pursuant to this paragraph shall be reported pursuant to section 975.

+(5) Notwithstanding subdivisions (b)(2) and (b)(3), a supplier may subtract landscape area that has been categorized as residential but that the supplier has identified as Commercial, Industrial, or Institutional (CII).
+If the area consists of CII landscapes with dedicated irrigation meters, it shall be included in a supplier’s objective pursuant to section 969.

-(c) (1) Notwithstanding subdivision (b)(1), if an urban retail water supplier delivers water to residential special landscape areas, the supplier may calculate its budget for efficient residential outdoor use pursuant to this paragraph.
-Accounting for residential special landscape areas, the supplier may calculate its residential outdoor water use budget (Routdoor), in gallons, by subtracting the square footage of residential special landscape areas (RSLA) from the square footage of residential landscape area (RLA) as defined in subdivision (b)(2) and multiplying the result by the applicable standard (Soutdoor) described in subdivision (a); then, by adding that value to the product of the standard for residential special landscape areas (SRSLA) as described in subdivision (a)(4) and the square footage of residential special landscape areas (RSLA); and lastly, by multiplying that sum by net reference evapotranspiration (Net ETO) and a unit conversion factor of 0.62.
+(c) (1) Notwithstanding subdivision (b)(1), urban retail water supplier may calculate its residential outdoor water use budget (Routdoor), in gallons, by subtracting the square footage of residential special landscape areas (RSLA) from the square footage of the most currently available residential landscape area (RLA) as defined in subdivision (b)(2) and multiplying the result by the applicable standard (Soutdoor) described in subdivision (a); then, by adding that value to the product of the standard for residential special landscape areas (SRSLA) as described in subdivision (a)(4) and the square footage of residential special landscape areas (RSLA); and lastly, by multiplying that sum by net reference evapotranspiration (Net ET0) and a unit conversion factor of 0.62.
 This formula is expressed mathematically as follows:

-Routdoor = (Soutdoor × (RLA – RSLA) + SRSLA × RSLA) × Net ETO × 0.62
+Routdoor = (Soutdoor × (RLA – RSLA) + SRSLA × RSLA) × Net ET0 × 0.62